-The diagnosis of the disease underlying angina pectoris - coronary heart disease - is described in detail there.
-Only individual criteria that are important for AP are highlighted here.
+The diagnosis of the underlying disease of angina pectoris - coronary artery disease - is described in detail there.
+Here, only individual criteria that are specifically important for AP are highlighted.

-Medical history: The threshold for the occurrence of AP varies from person to person.
-Patients often know the threshold above which AP occurs in them.
-In these patients, the stenosis of the coronary arteries and the myocardial oxygen supply are fixed.
-Ischemia is only triggered by an increase in myocardial oxygen demand.
+History: The threshold for the onset of AP varies from person to person.
+Often patients know the threshold above which AP occurs in them.
+In these patients, coronary artery stenosis and myocardial oxygenation are fixed.
+It is only with an increase in myocardial oxygen demand that ischemia is triggered.

-However, there are also patients in whom the threshold fluctuates considerably during the course of the day.
-In these patients, changes in the oxygen supply, e.g. changes in coronary vessel tone, most probably play a role (Kasper 2015).
+However, there are patients in whom the threshold fluctuates considerably during the day.
+In them, changes in oxygen supply due to, for example, changes in coronary vascular tone most likely play a role (Kasper 2015).

-Inspection and palpation: In describing the pain during an AP attack, the patient typically clenches his fist over the sternum - also known as the Levine sign (Stierle 2017)
+Inspection and palpation: When describing the pain during an AP attack, the patient typically clenches his fist over the sternum - also known as the Levine sign (Stierle 2017).

-Resting ECG: In about 50 % of the patients no changes in the ECG are visible.
-Otherwise, there may be a ST elevation, which may be followed by an ST lowering (Stierle 2014).
-Also all kinds of disorders of depolarisation or repolarisation are possible.
-The specificity of the resting ECG with regard to AP is generally considered to be very low (Pinger 2019).
+Resting ECG: In about 50 % of patients, no changes are detectable in the ECG.
+Otherwise, an ST-segment elevation, possibly followed by an ST-segment depression, may be present (Stierle 2014).
+All kinds of disorders of depolarization or repolarization are also possible.
+The specificity of the resting ECG with regard to an AP is to be regarded as very low overall (Pinger 2019).

-Exercise ECG: The most common method to diagnose AP is the exercise ECG.
+Exercise ECG: The most common method for diagnosing an AP is the exercise ECG.

-For example, in a male person > 50 years of age with a history of typical angina pectoris, which also occurs during exercise ECG, the sensitivity is 98%.
-False positive or false negative results are to be expected in about 1/3 of the patients (Kasper 2015).
+The sensitivity is, for example, 98% in a male > 50 years with a history of typical angina pectoris, which also occurs during the stress ECG.
+False positive or false negative results are to be expected in about 1/3 of patients (Kasper 2015).

-Persistent unstable angina pectoris is an absolute contraindication for the exercise ECG.
-The occurrence of moderate to severe angina pectoris is one of the absolute termination criteria, whereas the occurrence of increasing angina pectoris is only a relative termination criterion.
+Persistent unstable angina pectoris is an absolute contraindication for the stress ECG.
+The occurrence of moderate to severe angina pectoris is one of the absolute discontinuation criteria, whereas the occurrence of increasing angina pectoris is only a relative discontinuation criterion.
 (Pinger 2019).
-The absence of a rise or a drop in blood pressure under stress is a sign of ischemia and should be evaluated as such (Kasper 2015).
+Failure to increase blood pressure or a drop in blood pressure during exercise are signs of ischemia and should be considered as such (Kasper 2015).

-Long-term ECG: According to ESC 2013, the indication for a long-term ECG exists only for Prinzmetal angina (Pinger 2019).
-Otherwise, the examination can possibly give indications of nocturnal AP-attacks (Herold 2020).
+Long-term ECG: According to the ESC 2013, the indication for a long-term ECG exists exclusively in the presence of Prinzmetal's angina (Pinger 2019).
+Otherwise, the examination may provide information about nocturnal AP seizures (Herold 2020).

-Laboratory: Laboratory chemical parameters that accelerate atherogenesis should be determined, such as:
+Laboratory: Laboratory chemistry should determine parameters that accelerate atherogenesis, such as:

-- if necessary, also the thyroid gland values, e.g. TSH (with corresponding anamnestic data, examination results etc.)
+- possibly also thyroid values, e.g. TSH (in case of corresponding anamnestic data, examination findings etc.)

 - Urine examination for